top of page

 When Emunah suddenly goes missing from the nursing home, Myra frantically searches the city, finding her outside a closed supermarket.
 Emunah explains that this store carries King Arthur Flour, the brand she and her daughter prefer.
 Saddened, Myra finally accepts the fact that her mother may never recognize her again.

-Myra insists they leave, but is interrupted when she notices her mother has wandered in.
+She finds Rabbi Angela and several congregants in the basement kitchen baking challah.
+She explains her reason for stopping by, but is interrupted when she notices her mother has wandered into the kitchen.
 Before she can react, Rabbi Angela invites Emunah to join them, giving her a bag of flour and a bowl.
-Emunah is delighted, laughing and talking with the group.
+Emunah is delighted, laughing, and talking with the group.
+She opens the bag, and to Myra’s surprise, invites her daughter to help her.
+Overjoyed that her mother recognizes her, Myra rushes to her side and the two women share a touching moment of tradition and baking.